VaccineAndDrugEvaluationCentre/code-diary-sas/demo/output-for-all.md

 * Essential definitions for the text-parsing regex.

 # Stata
 * Just an example of Stata comments
 * A one-line Stata command
+* Test the include/run/do parsing
+* This file husk does nothing except help with testing the `include` call...
+* This file husk does nothing except help with testing the `run` call...
+* This file husk does nothing except help with testing the `do` call...